tiwarivk1511/Nextra/README.md

-# Nextra : Yout AI Companion
+# Nextra : Your AI Companion

 A new Flutter project.